-Over a third, 36%, of liquor licences held by public houses are located in areas within the most deprived quintile based on MDM.
-Just over a quarter, 26%, are located within areas in the second most deprived quintile.
-One in twenty, 5%, liquor licences held by public houses are located in the least deprived quintile.
+Just over a third, 35%, of liquor licences held by public houses are located in areas within the most deprived quintile based on MDM.

+Just over a quarter, 26%, are located in areas within the second most deprived quintile based on MDM.

+One in twenty, 5%, liquor licences held by public houses are located in areas within the least deprived quintile based on MDM.